 9) An approved sponsor may subcontract with individuals and organizations to provide programs in accordance with the criteria set forth in this Section.

 10) To maintain approval as a registered CE sponsor, each sponsor shall submit a renewal application in accordance with Section 1140.60, along with the renewal fee specified in Section 1140.20.
-Upon the Department's request, the sponsor shall provide a list of each program provided by the sponsor in the pre-renewal period, including the name of the program, a brief description of the subject matter, the number of credit hours available, the program date, and the location of the program.
+Upon the Division's request, the sponsor shall provide a list of each program provided by the sponsor in the pre-renewal period, including the name of the program, a brief description of the subject matter, the number of credit hours available, the program date, and the location of the program.

 11) Upon the failure of a sponsor to comply with any of the foregoing requirements, the Division, after notice to the sponsor and hearing before and recommendation by the Board (see 68 Ill.
 Adm.
 Code 1110), shall thereafter refuse to accept for CE credit attendance at or participation in any of that sponsor's CE programs until such time as the Division receives assurances of compliance with this Section.